Amos47/2400/Chapter6/Ch06_Basics.md

 We know what transactions are from our discussions of Transaction Processing Systems (TPS); a transaction is simply a record of the exchange of something for something else: money for a product or service, for example.
 So transactions are simple.
 And transactions are the very basis of our financial and banking systems.
 It's simple accounting.

+NOTE: Excel file in Fall 2016 BUSI 2400 folder named HASH.
+It's an XLSM with a hash function built in.
+Distribute it.